Skip to content

 CLI

-situ is the local-first CLI for autoresearch sessions.
+situ is the CLI for Claude-powered autoresearch sessions.
 Installed copies live at ~/.local/bin/situ; runtime data — session SQLite databases, saved secrets, and the launch registry — lives under ~/.situ.

 Synopsis